jc2071/IIA_project/README.md

 jc2071 - MATLAB

-pw444 - Wants to use python because MATLAB doesn't support greek characters like σ
+pw444 - MATLAB not so bad